bahim22/work/Docs2/AplusQues.md

    1. used when you have access to both ends of cable at same time
 2. cable tester: check a cable to verify intended connections exist and there's no uninteded ones
    1. missing intended connection: 'open'; existing unintended conn. ('short'); conn goes to wrong place ('miswired) conn has 2 faults: open to correct contact & shorted to incorrect one

+### Operational Procedures

+- grounding diverts excess electrical charges from the device and can decrease chance of damage from electrical spike
+- ESD mats/straps lower risk of ESD by balancing the static electricity between the tech and device/component
+-